rdkcentral/Thunder/docs/plugin/lifecycle.md

 A plugin should inherit from the interface class, add it to the plugin interface map and add overrides for those methods.
 It should also maintain a local variable with its current state - which should be initialised to `PluginHost::IStateControl::UNINITIALIZED`.

 The important method is `Request(...)` which is called whenever a state change is requested for the plugin.
-The plugin should compare the requested state to the current state, and if it's different take whatever actions are necessary to transition itself before updating its state internally.
+The plugin should compare the requested state to the current state, and if required different take whatever actions are necessary to transition itself to the new state before updating its state internally.
 If the state changes, it should then raise the `StateChange` notification with the new state.

 If the requested state change is invalid (e.g. resuming an already resumed plugin) then return `Core::ERROR_ILLEGAL_STATE`.